braedon/prometheus-es-exporter/README.md

 Values are parsed out of the Elasticsearch results automatically, with the path through the JSON to the value being used to construct metric names.

-Metrics are only extracted from aggregation results, with the exception of the query doc count.
+Metrics are only extracted from aggregation results, with the exception of the query `hits.total` count (exposed as `hits`) and `took` time (exposed as `took_milliseconds`).
 The keys of any buckets are converted to labels, rather than being inserted into the metric name.
 See [tests/test_parser.py](tests/test_parser.py) for all the supported queries/metrics.

 ## Cluster Metrics
 The exporter periodically queries the Elasticsearch cluster's `_cluster/health`, `_nodes/stats`, and `_stats` endpoints, and exports the results as Prometheus gauge metrics.